 Dr. Lemmo is considered a leading expert on the use of intravenous vitamin C (i.e. ascorbic acid, ascorbate) and cancer.
-He has given well over 17,000 infusions of vitamin C-based treatments to people with cancer beginning in 1999.
-As a consequence, he has pioneered a unique and customized protocol that may differ from other physicians, which Dr. Lemmo has found to optimally help his patients with cancer, live stronger, support and harness the immune system, and improve the quality in their lives.
+He has given tens of thousands of infusions of vitamin C-based treatments to people with cancer beginning in 1999.
+As a consequence, he has pioneered a unique and customized approach that may differ from other physicians, which Dr. Lemmo has found to optimally help his patients with cancer, live stronger, support and harness the immune system, and improve the quality in their lives.

 Dr. Lemmo has discovered that the classic high dose-model of administering vitamin C-based treatments is not typically needed and may in fact be detrimental or harmful for some.
 Of course there may be some exceptions.
 Earlier in his career, Dr Lemmo was using doses upwards to 150,000mg or 150 grams of vitamin C in select patients.
 However, he had also found that higher-dose treatments can place the body in an increased state of stress and actually further exhaust the body over time – more is not necessarily better for every patient or cancer case.
 It is important to customize the therapy whenever possible.
 Other physicians who have been using vitamin C-based treatments in people with cancer over time are also noticing a similar trend.
 Experience can be crucial in this area.

 Dr. Lemmo’s work has been discussed throughout North America, bringing him to Arizona in February 2012, where he was invited to speak on the subject at the inaugural Naturopathic Oncology Conference.
+Lectures in this area has continued at the 45th Annual International Conference – Orthomolecular Medicine Today in Vancouver in 2016 and more recently in 2018 at the International College of Integrative Medicine – “An Orthomolecular Approach to Cancer” in Minneapolis.
 His ongoing work has begun to influence the model on how intravenous vitamin C-based treatments are used in cancer.
-Of course, not all would agree with such an approach.

-While the more standard oncology community feels that such treatments should not be combined with either chemotherapy or radiation, a growing body of data is showing that this recommendation is incorrect..
+While the more standard oncology community feels that such treatments should not be combined with either chemotherapy/other targeted drugs or even radiation, a growing body of data is showing that this recommendation is incorrect.
 Dr. Lemmo’s experience demonstrates that a combination approach allows for a “synergistic-effect” to, for example, enhance chemotherapy while at the same time protecting the body (i.e. decrease negative side-effects).
+Similar clinical observations have been seen with targeted therapies as well including the newer immune-system targeted agents known as check point inhibitors (i.e. Keytruda, Optivo, etc.).
 Case after case is demonstrating how the effectiveness and tolerance of chemotherapy can be improved when taken together with intravenous vitamin C treatment.
-Radiation is showing a similar trend, however the data is much more preliminary or experimental.
+Radiation is showing a similar trend, however the data is much more preliminary or experimental at this time.

 Dr Lemmo believes that the greatest benefit of vitamin C lies in its combination with conventional treatment or other therapies versus using each one on its own.
-Those oncologists who are may be considered more open-minded have supported this trend and refer patients to our centre for this approach when needed or when asked.
+Those oncologists who are may be considered more open-minded have supported this trend have referred patients to our centre for this approach when needed or when asked.